 The Capstone is an opportunity to showcase the learning that has occurred over the course of the Master of Arts in Organizational Leadership program.
 The course is designed to be both retrospective and integrative as students reflect upon significant and complex real-world problems within their own organizational setting while synthesizing leadership theories, concepts, reflective practice, and personal experience, along with biblical exegesis and worldview analysis in a comprehensive graduate portfolio.
 The course requires students to consider their own personal leadership development, attainment of the program outcomes, and applications to their professional work and personal life.
-The course concludes with the production and oral presentation of a MAOL Digital Portfolio to a panel of faculty and peerreviewers as the highlight of this final course.
+The course concludes with the production and oral presentation of a MAOL Digital Portfolio to a panel of faculty and peer-reviewers as the highlight of this final course.
 In addition to regular tuition, a course fee of \$20 will be charged.

-[Prerequisites: Students must have completed all required and elective courses with a minimum GPA of 3.0 with no more than 2 "C's," and nothing lower than a "C"] (Additional Course Fee: \$20 for Digication Portfolio Program)
+[Prerequisites: Students must have completed all required and elective courses with a minimum GPA of 3.0 with no more than 2 "C's," and nothing lower than a "C"] (Additional Fee: \$20 for Digication Portfolio Program.
+The professor will help with setting this up.)